 As with any surgical procedure, blepharoplasty carries risks.
 Potential complications include:

-Dr Mark Doyle is a fully qualified Specialist Plastic Surgeon (FRACS) with over 30 years of experience.
-He is known for his personalised approach and commitment to patient safety.
-Dr Doyle combines functional knowledge of facial anatomy with surgical techniques appropriate to patients’ needs and goals..
+Dr Mark Doyle is a Specialist Plastic Surgeon (FRACS) with more than 30 years of experience.
+He follows a patient-centred treatment planning process that emphasises safety and evidence-based care.
+Dr Doyle combines detailed knowledge of facial anatomy with surgical techniques appropriate to each patient’s clinical needs.

 Dr Mark Doyle is a fully qualified Specialist Plastic Surgeon with over 30 years of experience performing breast, body, face and nose surgery.
 He has completed all required training and only carries out approved surgical practices.
 There are NO undertrained doctors or cosmetic doctors acting as surgeons at Gold Coast Plastic Surgery.